Demonstrations mark case against Myanmar at U.N.'s World Court

 “Our country’s leader is standing at the front and solving the issue and I want to be dutiful as a citizen so I came here.

 “Supporting Daw Aung San Suu Kyi does not mean we support genocide.
 Daw Aung San Suu Kyi also doesn’t support genocide.
 This situation is like our whole country is being sued.
 The court will decide on it.
-We are just supporting our leader who is solving the issue for the interest of the country.”
+We are just supporting our leader, who is solving the issue for the interest of the country.”

-Sobhida, a Myanmar Buddhist monk living in Amsterdam, who came to The Hague to attend the hearings:

-“I am an ambassador for global peace organizations, so I am here to listen to how righteous the world’s accusations are.
-I will stand on the right side as a peace ambassador.”

-Reporting by Shoon Naing in The Hague and Ruma Paul at Cox's Bazar, Bangladesh; Editing by Alex Richardson
+Reporting by Shoon Naing in The Hague, Ruma Paul at Cox's Bazar, Bangladesh, and Sam Aung Moon in Yongon; editing by Alex Richardson, Larry King